blentz/showoff/documentation/archive/MIGRATION_GUIDE.md

-# Migration Guide: Showoff v0.22.0
+# Migration Guide: Showoff v0.23.0

-This guide helps you migrate from the legacy Showoff server architecture to the new modular architecture introduced in v0.22.0.
+This guide describes the modular architecture introduced in Showoff v0.21.0 and made the default in v0.22.0.
+As of v0.23.0, the legacy architecture has been completely removed.

 ## Overview